charlesfrye/charlesfrye.github.io/_posts/2017-02-24-statistics-as-pushforward.md

 under maps that we call
 *statistical procedures*.

+The probability measure
+over the datasets is called a *hypothesis*.
-When this pushforward measure
+When the pushforward measure
 determines a distribution,
 we call that distribution the
-*sampling distribution of the statistic*
+*sampling distribution of the statistic*.

 Below, I define the pushforward measure and give an example of this definition in practice.